Achievable logoAchievable logo

 Managing Risks

-Insurance is purchased to protect against the risk of economic loss due to dying too soon (life insurance), living too long (annuities), and becoming ill, injured, or disabled (health insurance).
+Insurance is purchased to protect you against the risk of economic loss from:

-Insurance is a social device designed to transfer the risk of economic loss to a common pool of funds contributed by many people sharing the same risk.
+Insurance is a social device that transfers the risk of economic loss to a common pool of funds.
+Many people who share the same type of risk contribute to this pool.

-Life and health insurance policies are contractual agreements between the insurance company (the insurer) and the policy owner (the insured) designed to indemnify the insured of financial loss upon occurrence of a specified event (death, disability, accidental injury, illness), provided a stipulated consideration (the premium) has been met.
+Life and health insurance policies are contractual agreements between the insurance company (the insurer) and the policy owner (the insured).
+These policies are designed to indemnify the insured for financial loss when a specified event occurs (death, disability, accidental injury, or illness), as long as the required consideration (the premium) has been paid.

-Insurance contracts are unilateral, in that only one party to the contract makes an enforceable promise (the insurer).
-Insurance contracts are also aleatory, in that the outcome depends on chance and the consideration exchanged may not be equal.
+Insurance contracts are unilateral, meaning only one party makes an enforceable promise (the insurer).
+Insurance contracts are also aleatory, meaning the outcome depends on chance and the value exchanged by each party may not be equal.

-Risk is commonly defined as an exposure to adversity or danger.
-In the insurance business, risk is the possibility of financial loss.
-Risk is the basic issue that insurance deals with; it is why insurance exists.
+Risk is commonly defined as exposure to adversity or danger.
+In insurance, risk means the possibility of financial loss.
+Risk is the basic issue insurance addresses; it’s why insurance exists.
 There are two types of risk: pure and speculative.

 Pure risk involves only the possibility of loss and can be managed through insurance.
-The purpose of insurance is to indemnify or to restore the insured to his/her original financial position.
-Insurance is not designed to provide a person with the opportunity of gain or profit.
+The purpose of insurance is to indemnify, or restore, the insured to their original financial position.
+Insurance is not designed to give someone an opportunity for gain or profit.
+This is the principle of indemnity.
+It states that an insured should not profit from an insurance claim, but instead should be restored to the same financial condition they were in before the loss - no better and no worse.
+This principle ensures insurance serves its true purpose: covering losses, not creating financial gain.

 1. Avoid